auth0/docs/articles/connections/social/apple.md

     This time, Apple displays two new buttons next to your domain: **Download** and **Verify**.

 13. Click **Download** for Apple to send you a file called `apple-developer-domain-association.txt`.
 You will have to use the contents of this file soon.
-Also, keep the page open because you will have to use the **Verify** button.
+Also, keep the page open because you will have to use the **Verify** button later.

 ## Create your web application